Late-night dating in Singapore

 37. Chicken Up

 It could be your favourite chocolate cake or his favourite Oreo cheesecake.
-Or if you both have an undying love for Milo, you could try whipping up these Milo goodies that will you leave you on a sugar high.
+Or if you both have an undying love for Milo, you could try whipping up these Milo goodies that will leave you on a sugar high.
+No oven, no problem: try some air fryer dessert recipes to make egg tarts and churros that’ll impress your other half.

 Start a story about anything.
-Each of you continue the “story” with just one sentence.
+Each of you continues the “story” with just one sentence.
 The fun part is that nothing has to make sense!
 Let your imagination and creativity run wild while you two revel in ridiculous, hilarious fun with each other.
-Whoever who gets stuck loses and do a penalty (we suggest that alcohol’s involved).
+Whoever gets stuck loses and does a penalty – we suggest that alcohol is involved.

-Even better for Potterheads or K-pop fans, you could create your own fanfic this way!
+Even better for Potterheads or K-pop fans, you could create your own fanfic this way.
 Create a whole universe with your partner that will only be limited by your imagination.
-Just remember to keep your phones “confiscated”!
+Just remember to keep your phones stowed so no one gets distracted by social media.

 Tip: Do not plug in any film under the History genre.
 You might just drift off to sleep even before reaching the 20-minute mark.